-Head constable killed during clashes over CAA in northeast Delhi: police
+Head constable killed during clashes over CAA in northeast Delhi: Police

-A Delhi Police head constable was killed during clashes over the new citizenship law in northeast Delhi on Monday, a senior officer said.
-Ratan Lal was attached to the office of the Assistant Commissioner of Police, Gokulpuri, he said.
+A head constable of the Delhi Police was killed during clashes over the new citizenship law in northeast Delhi on Monday, a senior officer said.
+Ratan Lal (42) was attached to the office of the Assistant Commissioner of Police, Gokalpuri, he added.

+He was injured when stones were hurled at police personnel during the protests.
+Lal, a native of Rajasthan's Sikar, had joined the Delhi Police as a constable in 1998 and is survived by his wife, two daughters and a son.
+Chief Minister Arvind kejriwal condoled Lal's demise and called for peace in the national capital.

+"The death of the police head constable is very sad.
+He was also one of us.
+Give up violence.
+Nobody benefits from this.
+All problems will be resolved through peace," he said in a tweet in Hindi.
+Several police personnel were injured in the clashes.

-Several police personnel have been injured in the clashes, he said.
-Several vehicles, shops and houses were torched on Monday, a day after clashes broke out between those against and for the Citizenship (Amendment) Act.
+A number of vehicles, shops and houses were torched in northeast Delhi on Monday, a day after clashes broke out between those against and for the Citizenship (Amendment) Act (CAA).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)